DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 Right now, the `contents` property is typed as any, which works, but can lead to accidents down the line.

-We could instead use `unknown`, but that would mean that in cases where we already know the type of `contents`, we’d need to do precautionary checks, or use error-prone type assertions.
+We could instead use `unknown`, but that would mean that in cases where we already know the type of `contents`, we'd need to do precautionary checks, or use error-prone type assertions.

 ```ts
 interface Box {